Spark-Embedded/spark-embedded.github.io/_what_we_do/modeling_and_simulation.markdown

 project-date: July 2025
 client: Start Bootstrap
 category: Modeling and Simulation
-description: "To reduce bugs and accelerate your timeline, we employ Model-Based System Design (MBSD) using MATLAB and Simulink to create a 'digital twin' of your system for early virtual validation.
+description: "To reduce bugs and accelerate your timeline, we employ Model-Based System Design (MBSD) using MATLAB and Simulink to create a digital twin of your system for early virtual validation.
 This front-loaded approach allows us to refine your requirements early on and finds bugs before they become expensive problems, resulting in a more reliable, flexible system delivered faster."
 ---